 However, recent grid incidents of July 2012 have underlined the importance of grid security.
 As the grid grows in size and complexity, grid security has to be enhanced because the consequences of failure of a large grid are severe.
 The transmission planning criteria has been reviewed accordingly.
-The transmission planning criteria has been reviewed accordingly.
+The transmission planning criteria has also considered large scale integration of renewable energy sources.